GitLab

 Permissions

 The GitLab integration requires the api and read_user token scopes.
-At installation time Echoes will subscribe to events on your destination GitLab groups by registering a webhook, which requires Owner role on the group.
-During normal operations, Echoes however requires no additional permissions than those provided by the Developer role.
-When Echoes it installed under the identity of a service account, it is therefore safe to downgrade the role of the service account from Owner to Developer once the setup is complete.
+At installation time Echoes will subscribe to events on your GitLab projects by registering a webhook, which requires Maintainer role on the group.

 Proxying the GitLab API